-Name of Zonal/district Office
+Name of Zonal/district Office .....

-Total no. of programs in the year persons attended No of Pro grams Organize ed No of Persons attended Brief description of the programs the year including Fire Safety Week (a +b + c) attended (d + e + f) Govt./ PSU (a) Pvt.
+Total no. of programs in the year Total no. of persons attended No of Pro grams Organize ed No of Perso ns attended Brief description of the programs including Fire Safety Week (a +b + c) (d + e + f) Govt./ PSU (a) Pvt.
 Locations (b) Schools (c) Govt./ PSU (d) Pvt.
 Locations (e) Schools (f)

-I. Suggestions/views of the department for improvement of fire and emergency service in the state
+I. Suggestions/views of the department for improvement of fire and emergency service in the State